See customer feedback from over 100 review sites in one placeRequest a demo

-In 2018, online reviews influenced 66.3 percent of consumers when they were looking for a new primary care physician, which is the second-highest influence of any industry.
+Doctor reviews are becoming one of the most important factors in the overall success of any clinical practice.
+In 2018, online reviews influenced 66.3 percent of consumers when they were looking for a new primary care physician, which makes doctor reviews the second-highest influential review of any industry.

 More than ever, patients are visiting multiple websites to find a new healthcare provider, and reviews are influencing their decisions.

 Before we look at which sites you should be monitoring, here are some interesting numbers worth considering:

 - A staggering 94 percent of Internet users who have visited a doctor reviews site consider the reviews useful.
 (Institute for Healthcare Policy, 2014)

 - 85 percent of patients are not comfortable choosing a physician if more than 10 percent of that physician’s reviews have a one-star rating.
 (Digital Assent, 2013)

 - About 1 out of 3 patients use either industry-specific medical review sites or more general consumer review sites as tools for finding doctors or healthcare providers.
 (American Osteopathic Association, 2014)

 - 47 percent of patients who look up a physician online feels differently about that physician after reading his or her profile and reviews.
 (Vitals, 2013)

 By claiming a listing on major healthcare review sites, healthcare organizations can increase their online visibility, review volume, and patient acquisition.
 Here are the 12 sites where a listing can attract more patients.